dickinson-comp290-sp2023/web/hw/mp.md

 Culture](https://producingoss.com/en/communications.html#written-culture)
 and [You Are What You Write](https://producingoss.com/en/you-are-what-you-write.html)) are required reading.
-The sections on Avoiding Common Pitfalls is recommended reading.
+The section on Avoiding Common Pitfalls is recommended reading.
 The rest of the chapter is also worthwhile and is optional extra reading.
 Required component: 5000 words; about 25 minutes' reading.